bila9630/HKTE/README.md

-# HKTE - Hong Kong Truck Explorer
+# GridFlow - Bringing extra Energy from electric trucks into HongKong
 > **Transforming Cross-Border Logistics Fleets into a Decentralized Energy Network.** Built for the Hackathon.

-An immersive 3D spatial visualization and route optimization dashboard tracking electric heavy-duty truck fleets traveling between Mainland China and Hong Kong. **HKTE** showcases how cross-boundary logistics vehicles can utilize their scheduled downtime and massive battery reserves to balance urban energy grids through Vehicle-to-Building (V2B) and Vehicle-to-Grid (V2G) systems.
+An immersive 3D spatial visualization and route optimization dashboard tracking electric heavy-duty truck fleets traveling between Mainland China and Hong Kong. **GridFlow** showcases how cross-boundary logistics vehicles can utilize their scheduled downtime and massive battery reserves to balance urban energy grids through Vehicle-to-Building (V2B) and Vehicle-to-Grid (V2G) systems.

 ---